wasimaftab/technical-questions/Linux/README.md

 ## Question 12
-A colleague requests help becayse they can't clone a repository from GitHub.
+A colleague requests help because they can't clone a repository from GitHub.

 - How would you check if GitHub is reachable over the network?
 - How would you verify that port 443 (used for HTTPS) is open for connections to `github.com`?